Skillshare vs Udemy – Which is Better?

 MasterClass

 MasterClass offers classes hosted by celebrities in their field.
-For example, cooking with Gordon Ramsay, writing with Margaret Atwood and Jazz with Herbie Hancock.
+For example, cooking with Gordon Ramsay, writing with Margaret Atwood, and Jazz with Herbie Hancock.
 The focus is on the experience, rather than academic learning, and the platform is famed for its incredibly high-quality production values.

-MasterClass also offer MasterClass Sessions which are project led, practical 30 day courses that you start with a cohort of fellow students with whom you collaborate.
-MasterClass is a subscription only platform and your annual pass gives you access to every MasterClass and Session.
+MasterClass also offer MasterClass Sessions which are project-led, practical 30-day courses that you start with a cohort of fellow students with whom you collaborate.
+MasterClass is a subscription-only platform and your annual pass gives you access to every MasterClass and Session.

 You can also check out our article Skillshare vs MasterClass.